 Before a new Supplier is approved, Workspace will carry out appropriate due diligence on the Supplier, including requiring the Supplier to submit an 'Approved Contractor & Supplier Application Form'.
-As part of this process, Workspace will review the Supplier's policies and systems on anti-slavery and human trafficking and Suppliers are directed to the Supplier Code of Conduct.
+As part of this process, Suppliers are directed to the Supplier Code of Conduct and asked to confirm that they will comply with it.
 New Suppliers will only become approved Suppliers once Workspace has completed its due diligence.